martinezedwin/AdvancedLaneLines/README.md

 ![Lane pixels](./output_images/straight_lines1_lane_boxes_edit.jpg)

-### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Using the radius curviture equation seen here: https://www.intmath.com/applications-differentiation/8-radius-curvature.php and the coefficients calculated by the np.polyfit() function in the fit_polynomial_cr(), the curvature for both lane lines was calculated.
 (FindPix.py lines 287 thorugh 307)